ooni/ooni.org/content/post/cuba-internet-censorship-2017.md

 **Autonomous System Number (ASN)**

-OONI by default collects the Autonomous System Number (ASN) which corresponds to the network that a user is running ooniprobe tests from.
+OONI by default collects the Autonomous System Number (ASN) which corresponds to the network that a user is running OONI Probe tests from.
 The collection of the ASN is useful to OONI’s research because it reveals the specific network provider (such as Vodafone) of a user.
 Such information can increase transparency in regards to which network